Barbara Nekesa Oundo

-Barbara Nekesa Oundo is a Ugandan politician and diplomat, who serves as Uganda's High Commissioner to South Africa, based in Pretoria.
+Barbara Nekesa Oundo (born 6 June 1984) is a Ugandan politician and diplomat, who serves as Uganda's High Commissioner to South Africa, based in Pretoria.
 In that capacity, she also represents her country, to the nations of South Africa, Botswana, Namibia, Lesotho and Swaziland.

 She previously served as the state minister for Karamoja affairs in the Cabinet of Uganda.
 She was appointed to that position on 27 May 2011.
-She replaced Janet Museveni, who was appointed minister for Karamoja affairs.
-Oundo has also served as the elected member of Parliament for Busia District women's representative in the 9th parliament (2011 to 2016).
+She replaced Janet Museveni, who then was appointed minister for Karamoja affairs.
+Oundo served as the elected member of Parliament for Busia District women's representative in the 9th parliament (2011 to 2016).

-Background and education
+Early life and education

-She was born in Busia District in the Eastern Region on 6 June 1984 to Mary Hadudu, mother to nine other girls and Edward Wabudi, a local councillor.
+Oundo was born in Busia District in the Eastern Region on 6 June 1984 to Mary Hadudu, mother to nine other girls and Edward Wabudi, a local councillor.
 She attended the Bubulo Girls School in Mbale for her middle school education (O-Level) and Mbogo High School in Kawempe for her high school studies (A-Level).
 In 2009, she graduated from Makerere University in Uganda with a Bachelor of Human Resources Management degree.

-Career and family
+Career

-Since 2007, she was married to Charles Oundo, a foreign service officer, whom she met while an undergraduate at Makerere University.
-They are the parents of two sons.
-In 2011, she successfully ran on the National Resistance Movement (NRM) political party ticket for the parliamentary Busia district women's constituency seat.
-In May 2011, she was appointed state minister for Karamoja affairs, reporting directly to Janet Museveni, Uganda's first lady and, at the time, minister for Karamoja affairs.
+In 2011, Barbara successfully ran on the National Resistance Movement (NRM) political party ticket for the parliamentary Busia district women's constituency seat.
+In May 2011, she was appointed state minister for Karamoja affairs, reporting directly to Janet Museveni, Uganda's first lady and at the time, minister for Karamoja affairs.